 What Is Sleep Deprivation?

-Before moving further, how about checking out some key points on sleep deprivation?
+Before we move further, check out some key points on sleep deprivation.

 Sleep deprivation may be triggered by common factors that are discussed below.